layer5io/docs/content/en/cloud/self-hosted/white-labeling/_index.md

 ## Customizing Themes

 The Layer5 Cloud dashboard can be customized with your own branding, including your full-sized logo, logo mark, and color scheme.
+Customized theme colors also affect email notifications.

 {{< cardpane >}}
 {{% card header="Dashboard Example" footer="<i>Example: Cloudfire branding on Dashboard</i>" %}}